 Combining therapy with medication is usually considered the most effective way to treat OCD.

 Under the guidance of a trained therapist, behavioral therapy can also be used to treat OCD.
 In behavioral therapy, people face situations that cause or trigger their obsessions and anxiety.
 Then they are encouraged not to perform the rituals that usually help control their nervous feelings.
-For example, a person who is obsessed with germs might be encouraged to use a public toilet and wash his or her hands just once.
+For example, a person who is obsessed with germs might be encouraged to use a public toilet.
+After doing this, they would be asked to limit hand-washing to one time.
 To use this method, a person who has OCD must be able to tolerate the high levels of anxiety that can result from the experience.

-People who have OCD often have other kinds of anxiety, like phobias (such as fear of spiders or fear of flying) or panic attacks.
+People who have OCD often have other kinds of anxiety.
+These can include phobias (such as fear of spiders or fear of flying) or panic attacks.

-Having one or more of these disorders can make diagnosis and treatment more difficult, so it’s important to talk to your doctor about any symptoms you have, even if you’re embarrassed.
+Having one or more of these disorders can make diagnosis and treatment more difficult.
+So it’s important to talk to your family doctor about any symptoms you have, even if you’re embarrassed.

 Copyright © American Academy of Family Physicians